 How much do you charge?

-The ITS Graphics and Information Design Service is considered part of specialty offering and is billed at an hourly rate of $97.55 for the 2019-2020 fiscal year.
-You can read more details about our rates on ITS rates page.
+The Graphics and Information Design Service is considered part of specialty offering and is billed at an hourly rate of $97.55 for the 2020-2021 fiscal year.

 Is the artwork my property?

 Yes, unlike some design shops that you may find outside of the university, once you've commissioned a project, all corresponding artwork (including important source files), concepts, and products are your property unless otherwise specified by the university.
 If you leave the university you can take all of your work with you, however, UCR may retain a historical connection to what you did when you were here.